 The most popular type of banana is the large, yellow, smooth-skinned variety of sweet banana.
 This banana Musa sapienta varies in size and colour and is usually eaten raw.
 The larger, green bananas are known as plantains.
 Plantain bananas are prepared in a similar way to vegetables in that they are usually cooked or fried.

-Bananas are an excellent source of potassium and vitamin B6, vitamin C, fibre and carbohydrate.
-Since they have a lower water content than most fruit, bananas typically have more calories as well as a higher sugar content compared to other non-tropical fruits.
+Bananas are an excellent source of potassium and vitamin B6, fibre and carbohydrate, and supply some vitamin C. Since they have a lower water content than most fruit, bananas typically have more calories as well as a higher sugar content compared to other non-tropical fruits.

 Unripe bananas have a higher starch content.
 As they ripen, the starch is converted to sugar (and the fruit becomes sweeter).
 Green bananas are also a good source of pectin, which is a type of dietary fibre found in fruits and helps them keep their structural form.
 Pectin breaks down when a banana becomes overripe, which causes the fruit to become softer.